core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 This document requires an unpredictable CoAP token in each DoC query from the client when CoAP is not secured to mitigate such an attack over DoC (see {{sec:unprotected-coap}}).

-For encrypted usage with DTLS or OSCORE the impact of a fixed ID on security is limited, as both harden against injecting spoofed responses.
+For confidential communication via DTLS or OSCORE the impact of a fixed ID on security is limited, as both harden against injecting spoofed responses.
 Consequently, it is of little concern to leverage the benefits of CoAP caching by setting the ID to 0.